-Either through event, discussion or an integrated workshop, the CAKE CISMA coordinator is excited to partner with you and your outreach needs; topics can include training volunteers or interested individuals in plant identification and explaining recommended management styles for different species.
+Either through events, individual discussions, or an integrated workshop, the CAKE CISMA coordinator is excited to empower you to be part of effective conservation.
+Topics can include training volunteers or interested individuals in plant identification and explaining recommended management styles for different species.

-Through surveying and prescribed treatments, the CAKE CISMA strike team is the CISMA's 'boots on the ground' for counteracting invasive species.
-In addition to assisting partnering organizations with land management for invasive species, CAKE offers a cost sharing program for private landowners who are interested in removing priority species from their property.
+The field crew works to manage invasive species through surveys, treatments, and monitoring.
+In addition to assisting partnering organizations, CAKE offers a cost sharing program for private landowners who are interested in removing priority species from their property.